-CONSOLIDATED ANNUAL REPORT FOR THE YEAR ENDED DECEMBER 31, 2023
+CONSOLIDATED MANAGEMENT REPORT FOR THE YEAR ENDED DECEMBER 31, 2024

-The analysis of the year 2023 Set of Annual Financial Reports and operating activities
+The analysis of the year 2024 Set of Annual Financial Reports and operating activities

-AB Fjord Bank (hereinafter - the Bank) is a specialized digital consumer finance bank that aims to offer its customers fast, convenient, and competitively priced lending and saving opportunities.
-The Bank offers consumer lending services to private persons in the Lithuanian and Estonian markets and deposit services in the Lithuanian, German, Spanish and Dutch markets.
+AB Fjord Bank (hereinafter - the Group) is a specialized digital consumer finance bank that aims to offer its customers fast, convenient, and competitively priced lending and saving opportunities.
+In 2024, the Group offered consumer lending services to private persons in the Lithuanian and Estonian markets and deposit services in the Lithuanian, German, Spanish, Dutch and Irish markets.